batect/batect/docs/content/config/Containers.md

 [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) for more information on how the entrypoint is used. batect will always convert the entrypoint provided here to the exec form when passed to Docker.

-Available since v0.37.

 ## `environment`
 List of environment variables (in `name: value` format) for the container.
 Values can be [expressions](Overview.md#expressions).

-Prior to v0.21, environment variables were required to be supplied in `name=value` format.

 ### `TERM`
 The `TERM` environment variable, if set on the host, is always automatically passed through to the container.
 This ensures that features such as